 DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
 Please upgrade your Python as Python 2.7 won't be maintained after that date.
 A future version of pip will drop support for Python 2.7.

-The version of Python that ships with MacOS is well out of date from what Python recommends using for development.
-Python runtimes are also comically challenging at times, as noted by XKCD.
+The version of Python that ships with macOS is well out of date from what Python recommends using for development.
+Pondering Python runtimes can be comically challenging at times, as noted by XKCD.

-So what's the plan?
-I have dozens of Python interpreters on my computer already, and I have no idea how to manage them effectively.
-I didn't want to download the latest release, move it into my path, and call it a day (or use brew install python3, which would do something similar).
-I figured it would cause breakages down the line in a really frustrating way that I wouldn't know how to troubleshoot.
-I thought the best path forward was to rip and replace whatever version of Python I was running to make a clear and definitive switch to the latest and greatest.
+Many users have dozens of Python interpreters on their computer already, but have no idea how to manage them effectively.
+Too often, people just download the latest Python release, move it to their path, and call it a day (or use brew install python3, which would do something similar).
+This can cause breakages down the line in frustrating ways that can be difficult to troubleshoot.

 What NOT to do